northern-nm-highlights/northern-nm-highlights.github.io/docs/index.md

 ## Intended users

 * Users will be an out-of-state visitor, visiting Northern New Mexico and wanting some good advice as where to go.
-> As an out-of-state visitor, I want an app that I can use to look up new places to go and explore.
+> As an out-of-state visitor, I want an app that I can use to look up new places to go and explore, when hiking.
+> When visiting a certain place and the phone does not service, having a trail map downloaded on the phone from the app beforehand when phone did work.

 * Northern New Mexico people needing a place to go where they have never been.
 > As a resident of Northern New Mexico wanting to find a new point of interest I've never seen, I want an app that helps me locate new places in my area.
+> As an explorer, wanting to find a hot spring or waterfall would be useful to have an app with directions, pictures, and maps.

 * Local people who are in need of a quick and fast in state getaway!
 > As a resident of New Mexico, I want an app that gives me new places to explore in the Northern region of New Mexico to help me get away from the city!
+> Back country places that are not easily assessable, finding them through this app will be great!